BjoernGoettler/BjoernGoettler/README.md

 ## Hi, I'm Bjørn 👋

-- 🔭 I’m currently a fulltime student...👇
+- 🔭 I’m a bachelor of Software Engineering
-- 🌱 I’m currently learning Software Development at [Erhvervsakademi Sydvest](https://easv.dk)
 - 👯 I’m looking to collaborate on what ever you think I would be able to help you with
 - 💬 Ask me about relational databases
 - 📫 How to reach me: If you can't find my e-mail somewhere, try and raise an [issue](https://github.com/BjoernGoettler/BjoernGoettler/issues)